 This often means giving up some grandiose and pleasant ideas about yourself: that you’re uniquely intelligent, or spectacularly talented, or intimidatingly attractive, or especially victimized in ways other people simply could never imagine.

-We like telling ourselves these stories.
+We like telling ourselves these stories and giving ourselves these labels.
 They make us feel good.
-But they also hold us back.
+But they also hold us back.14

 Define yourself in the simplest and most mundane ways possible.
 Because the narrower and rarer the identity you choose for yourself, the more everything will begin to threaten you.
 And with those threats will come the avoidance, the fear, and the procrastination of all of the things that really matter.

-- My retarded-looking bar graphs in this article are loosely based on cognitive cost-benefit analysis, a central idea in behavioral economics.↵
+- My childish bar graphs in this article are loosely based on cognitive cost-benefit analysis, a central idea in behavioral economics.↵

 - I would call these “mind hacks” but then I’d have to hate myself.↵